mvbalaw/XsdIncludeResolver/README.md

 The problem is it doesn't try to resolve include files and there is no switch to make it do so.
 This tool attempts to resolve the include references in the XSDs you list on the command line.
-If successful it builds builds a parameter file for use with Microsoft's xsd.exe.
+If successful it builds a parameter file for use with Microsoft's xsd.exe.

 ### How To Build: